luisgrm/Linux-Authentication-Lab/docs/01-ubuntu-kvm-setup.md

 ### 6. Attach the ISO

+If you enabled Unattended Installation during VM creation, the ISO may already be attached and the installer will start automatically.
+In that case, you can skip this step.

+Otherwise, attach the ISO manually:

-Go to **Settings > Storage**:
+- Go to **Settings > Storage**:

-- Select the empty optical drive
+    - Under **Controller: SATA**, click the small **CD icon with the plus sign** to add a new optical drive
-- Choose the Ubuntu ISO you downloaded
+    - In the pop-up window, click the **Add** icon (top-left corner) to browse your local files
+    - Locate and select your ISO file: `ubuntu-24.04.2-desktop-amd64.iso`
+    - Click **Choose** to confirm
+    - Make sure your final setup looks like the screenshot below before continuing.

 ![Screenshot 6: Attach ISO](../screenshots/06-vbox-iso.png)